 Arpeggios and glissandos

-Many have an adjustable playback effect (see ).
+Many have an adjustable playback effect (see below).

 Arpeggios